shieldgenerator7/DnD-Stories/FaerunDiverge/Faerun Diverge.md

 “Arrrgh!”
 A zombie reached for Larkwren’s ankle as it writhed in pain on the ground.
 Its lower body was crushed by the rock avalanche, but it still hungered.

-Larkwren swung his battleaxe, cutting off the arm.
+Larkwren swung his battle-axe, cutting off the arm.
 “DIE ZOMBIE!!”
 He held the axe above his head.
 “Lathander!
 Make room!”
 His axe glowed bright white as he brought it down onto the zombie’s skull, splitting it open.

 Black goo splattered everywhere.
 The zombie stopped writhing.